0x3F3F/0x3F3F.github.io/_posts/2018-02-08-Asset-Alloc-Correlation.md

 W.r.t. equities, the table indicates that gold is a useful diversifier, with no correlation.
 It also shows that bonds have been an excellent diversifier, being strongly negatively correlated.
 Commodities too look like they could be useful, though they appear to be more correlated in the recent past.
-The other item missing from the table is cash.

-This [site](https://asiliconvalleyinsider.com/2013/04/20/investing-like-david-swensen/) talks about David Swenson the former CIO of Yale Endowment who noted that there are 3 sources of returns: asset allocation, market timing, and security selection.
-Market timing is difficult to predict and security selection is a zero sum game.
-That leaves asset allocation, where he concluded that **"most of the return of a portfolio results from asset allocation"**.